se-for-sci/se-for-sci.github.io/content/week10/debugging.md

 - learn tips and tricks from a lifelong experience in debugging

-- gain pratical knowledge in
+- gain practical knowledge in

   - simple debugging techniques using compilers
   - simple debuggers for C/ C++ and Fortran